Cobot Palletizer: Complete Buyer's Guide (2026)

 - You're palletizing 20,000+ identical boxes per shift (industrial robot wins on per-unit cost)

-- Your boxes weigh more than 30kg (beyond cobot capacity)
+- Your boxes weigh more than 30 kg (beyond cobot capacity)

 - Your product variety requires complete line redesigns monthly